Second Diocesan Convention

 • A Treasurer of the Diocese (either clergy or lay)

-• Four members of Diocesan Council – two clergy and two lay
+• Four members of Diocesan Council – two clergy and two lay for full terms and one lay person for one unexpired term

 • Eight Deputies to General Convention – four clergy and four lay